blueapple1120/replicate-connector-for-kafka/docs/source_connector.rst

     Oracle table -> Kafka topic

 .. note::
-    Each topic receiving change data event messages from Oracle should always be created with a single partition IF retaining the global change ordering from the source in Kafka is important for your use of the data on that side.
+    Each topic receiving change data event messages from Oracle should always be created with a single partition if retaining the global change ordering from the source in Kafka is important for your use of the data on that side.

 In addition to this the **Dbvisit Replicate Connector for Kafka** will also automatically create and write to a meta-data topic (the name of which is ``TX.INFO`` by default, and can be configured in ``topic.name.transaction.info``) in Kafka, which lists out Oracle transaction information from across all the tables that changes have been configured to listen for.
 This can be utilized by Kafka consumers to reconstruct the precise global ordering of changes, across the various topics, as they occurred in order on the Oracle database.